 School-Age Kids (6 to 13 years old)

 Temper tantrums become much less common, most likely occurring less than once a week.
-If they are routinely happening or are very intense, you may want to reach out to your doctor or a mental health professional who can help you determine what your child needs and how to support them.
+If they are routinely happening or are very intense, reach out to your doctor or a mental health professional who can help determine what your child needs and how to support them.

 Are Tantrums on Purpose?

 Many parents wonder whether tantrums happen on purpose.
-There’s a good reason for that, because the answer is no at first—but possibly yes later.
+There’s a good reason for that, because the answer is no at first, but possibly later.

 Tantrums aren’t conscious at first.
-Your child feels strongly about something—they’re frustrated, scared, angry, or anxious—and they don’t know how to express it in a nuanced and constructive way.
+Your child feels strongly about something and they don’t know how to express it in a nuanced and constructive way.
 The emotion is inside them and they need to express it.
 So they aren’t being willful and they aren’t acting according to some plan they’ve created.

 But if your child throws a tantrum and gets what they want over and over again, then, yes, these bursts of disruptive behavior can become intentional.
 Kids can learn tantrums are an effective way of getting their needs and wants met.